How Good Is The Shopify B2B Solution?

 - Mark the order as paid for payments made via cheque

-- Accept payments via installments, cheque, wire transfers, and credit cards.
+- Accept payments via installments, cheques, wire transfers, and credit cards.

 The Wholesale Channel gives every customer a self-service portal that they can use to reorder or track their purchases using their account credentials.